kendrickngo2000/scout/notes.md

 + added session state for users to log in with spotify before viewing stats
 + spotify oauth login is not working
 + tried deleting .cache files but still
++ streamlit error: using localhost as redirect_uri does not work